DariaMalina/algorithms/README.md

 # algorithms
-This repository will contain algorithms and their writing in JS
+This repository will contain algorithms and their writing in TypeScript